krishnakishored/py-hinweis/py_notes.md

 * ThreadPoolExecutor
       - There’s an easier way to start up a group of threads than the one you saw above.
 It’s called a ThreadPoolExecutor, and it’s part of the standard library in concurrent.futures

 * asynchio
-* At the heart of async IO are coroutines.
+      1. At the heart of async IO are `coroutines`.
 A coroutine is a specialized version of a Python generator function.
+      1. a coroutine object is awaitable, so another coroutine can await it.
+      1. `time.sleep()` can represent any time-consuming blocking function call, while `asyncio.sleep()` is used to stand in for a non-blocking call

 * Celery
       - Celery is an asynchronous task queue.
 You can use it to execute tasks outside of the context of your application.
 The general idea is that any resource consuming tasks that your application may need to run can be offloaded to the task queue, leaving your application free to respond to client requests.
       - Core components